muratk3n/thirdwave/en/README.md

 ---

-BTW eff polls, most are not trustworthy.
-Trust what ppl do with their vote.
+Eff what ppl say, look at what they do with their vote.

 ---